kubermatic/docs/content/installation/add_seed_cluser/_index.en.md

 ### 1. Install Kubernetes cluster

 First, you need to install Kubernetes cluster with some additional components.
-You can use [seed installation guide](../install_kubernetes) for it.
 After the installation of Kubernetes you will need a copy of the `kubeconfig` to create a configuration for the new Kubermatic master/seed setup.

+To aid in setting up the seed and master clusters, we provide [kubeone](https://github.com/kubermatic/kubeone/) which can be used to set up a highly-available Kubernetes cluster.
+Refer to the [kubeone readme](https://github.com/kubermatic/kubeone/) and [docs](https://github.com/kubermatic/kubeone/tree/master/docs) for details on how to use it.

+{{% notice note %}}
+Seed-Cluster Requirements: A seed cluster should have at least 2 GB RAM and 2 CPUs for Kubernetes to work correctly.
+{{% /notice %}}

 ### 2. Install Kubermatic on Seed Cluster